Strengthening of Metals

 The synergistic effect of alloying elements and heat treatment produces a tremendous variety of microstructures and properties of steels.

 - Vanadium.
 Vanadium is generally added to steel to inhibit grain growth during heat treatment.
-In controlling grain growth, it improves both the strength and toughness of hardened and tempered steels.
+Controlling grain growth improves the strength and toughness of hardened and tempered steels.
 The size of the grain determines the properties of the metal.
 For example, smaller grain size increases tensile strength and tends to increase ductility.
-A larger grain size is preferred for improved high-temperature creep properties.
+Larger grain size is preferred for improved high-temperature creep properties.

 - Tungsten.
 Tungsten produces stable carbides and refines grain size to increase hardness, particularly at high temperatures.
 Tungsten is used extensively in high-speed tool steels and has been proposed as a substitute for molybdenum in reduced-activation ferritic steels for nuclear applications.